Ok, so you want to know the steps in digital marketing for your biz, but you’re sick of seeing pages and pages of gobbledygook.

 But if you hate it, you can begin to outsource the work.
 Or, just focus on what works that you do best and that you enjoy the most.

-Ready to start on each of these steps?
+Ready to start on each of these steps in digital marketing?

 Like I said before, most business owners get step 1 and 2 covered OK, but get a bit stuck in steps 3.
 Creating lead magnets, writing sales pages, and running Facebook ad campaigns can get a bit techy.